- Describe the symptoms and prevalence of autism spectrum disorder, as well as the contributing factors that cause the disorder

 Child Vaccinations and Autism Spectrum Disorder

 In the late 1990s, a prestigious medical journal published an article purportedly showing that autism is triggered by the MMR (measles, mumps, and rubella) vaccine.
 These findings were very controversial and drew a great deal of attention, sparking an international forum on whether children should be vaccinated.
 In a shocking turn of events, some years later the article was retracted by the journal that had published it after accusations of fraud on the part of the lead researcher.
 Despite the retraction, the reporting in popular media led to concerns about a possible link between vaccines and autism persisting.
 A recent survey of parents, for example, found that roughly a third of respondents expressed such a concern (Kennedy, LaVail, Nowak, Basket, & Landry, 2011); and perhaps fearing that their children would develop autism, more than 10% of parents of young children refuse or delay vaccinations (Dempsey et al., 2011).
 Some parents of children with autism mounted a campaign against scientists who refuted the vaccine-autism link.
 Even politicians and several well-known celebrities weighed in; for example, actress Jenny McCarthy (who believed that a vaccination caused her son’s autism) co-authored a book on the matter.
 However, there is no scientific evidence that a link exists between autism and vaccinations (Hughes, 2007).
 Indeed, a recent study compared the vaccination histories of 256 children with autism spectrum disorder with that of 752 control children across three time periods during their first two years of life (birth to 3 months, birth to 7 months, and birth to 2 years) (DeStefano, Price, & Weintraub, 2013).
 At the time of the study, the children were between 6 and 13 years old, and their prior vaccination records were obtained.
 Because vaccines contain immunogens (substances that fight infections), the investigators examined medical records to see how many immunogens children received to determine if those children who received more immunogens were at greater risk for developing autism spectrum disorder.
-The results of this study, a portion of which are shown in Figure 1, clearly demonstrate that the quantity of immunogens from vaccines received during the first two years of life were not at all related to the development of autism spectrum disorder.
+The results of this study, a portion of which are shown in Figure 1 (and table 1), clearly demonstrate that the quantity of immunogens from vaccines received during the first two years of life were not at all related to the development of autism spectrum disorder.
 There is not a relationship between vaccinations and autism spectrum disorders.

 |Total Cumulative Immunogens||0 to 3 Months: Autism (ASD)||0 to 3 Months: Controls||0 to 7 Months: Autism (ASD)||0 to 7 Months: Controls||0 to 24 Months: Autism (ASD)||0 to 24 Months: Controls|